What is Consent?

-Consent is defined as permission to act.
-It may be given by words or actions, so long as those words or actions create clear, mutually understood permission to engage in (and the conditions of) sexual activity.
-Consent must meet all of the following standards:
+Consent: Consent is a knowing, voluntary, and mutual agreement to engage in sexual activity.
+Consent can be given by words or actions, as long as those words or actions create clear, unambiguous permission regarding willingness to engage in the sexual activity.

 - Consent is active, not passive.
 Silence, passivity, or lack of resistance does not imply consent.

 - Consent to engage in one form of sexual activity does not imply consent to engage in other forms of sexual activity.

 - Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.

 - Past consent does not imply future consent.

 - Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol.

 - Consent cannot be given when it is the result of coercion, intimidation, force, threat of harm, or when a person is mentally or physically incapacitated.